 HOW TO DEEP FRY A WHOLE TURKEY

-Deep frying a whole turkey is easier than you think!
-There are just a few preparation steps.
+Surprisingly, deep frying a whole turkey is easier than you think, with just a few preparation steps.
 Below, I review choosing your turkey, preparing it with a brine and rub, and how to fry your whole turkey.

 CHOOSING THE RIGHT TURKEY

 When choosing a whole bird, you first need to identify whether you’d like to buy a frozen or fresh bird.
 And that choice largely depends on when you need it!
 Fresh birds have limited availability, typically just the two weeks prior to Thanksgiving.Frozen turkeys are available year round, but you will need to allow several days for de-frosting.
 I chose a 17 pound frozen Honeysuckle White turkey.
 I love Honeysuckle White’s turkey because they have opted to never use growth-promotants when raising their turkeys.

 Honeysuckle White also works with independent family farms to raise their turkeys, meaning that purchasing one of their turkeys helps return your hard earned dollars back to a family farmers right here in the United States.
 In fact, Honeysuckle White has an awesome program that allows you to trace where your turkey was raised!
 More than 200,000 of their turkeys sold this year will have the ability to trace your turkey’s origin by entering an on-package code at HoneysuckleWhite.com!
 Over 70 of their family farms participated in this program this year.
 Fresh traceable Honeysuckle White turkeys will be available by Thanksgiving 2018 at more than 3,500 retail stores across the Midwest and several other markets, including Denver, Nashville, and Seattle.